darijuxs/RAPIBundle/README.md

   - Fixed that data mapper will work with Doctrine proxy classes.

 * Version 1.0.2
   - Moved to bs namespace

+* Version 1.0.3
+  - Fixed angular js error when come request OPTIONS, now all OPTIONS response code will be 200